andreafuturi/gitmini/README.md

 git review "Ticket name/number"
 ```

-This will create or checkout a special branch for the review of a ticket.
+This will create or checkout a special branch for the review of that ticket.
 In this branch you can see changes of the ticket in the working tree with a git diff command or in VS Code interface

 <img src="https://i.imgur.com/MIz0hh1.png" alt="git meme" width="300px" height="auto">